vendia/live-lambda/README.md

 ## Options

 -n, --name: The name of the lambda function to proxy.

 -p, --path: The path to the local file to proxy to.

 --skip-deploy: Skip deployment of the proxy and restart the websocket listener

 -v, --version: Display the version number.

 -h, --help: Show help and usage information.

 ## Examples

-Here's a simple example to get you started:

 ```bash
 live-lambda start --name HelloWorldFunction --path lambda/index.js